space-schnoodle/software-concepts/javascript/basic-concepts.md

 - Weekly type language.
 - No explicit type assignment.
 - Data types can be switched dynamically.
-- Data cab be organized in logical objects.
+- Data can be organized in logical objects.
 - Primitive and reference types.
 - Versatile language.
 - You can mix different types in an array.
+- Object-oriented languaje
+- Runs in browser and directly on a PC/server

 ## JavaScript types